dsgriffin/NoComment/README.md

 A Chrome extension for hiding comment sections across the web (Social Media, News Articles, Blogs etc).

 # Features
-* Users can choose whether to hide all comments (except those on URLs/URL patterns specified in the whitelist) or show all by default (hiding those on URLs/URL patterns specified in the Block List).
+* Users can choose whether to hide all comments (except those on URLs/URL patterns specified in the Allow List) or show all by default (hiding those on URLs/URL patterns specified in the Block List).

 **Default Setting**: hide all comments.

-* User can select how they want this to look visually - ```collapsed``` which removes all space usually taken up, ```hidden``` which hides all comments but keeps the space they'd usually take up, or ```image``` which simply places the NoComment logo over every comment.
+* User can select how they want this to look visually - either `collapsed` which completely removes all the space usually taken up or `visibility hidden` which keeps the space they'd usually take up.

 **Default Setting**: collapsed.